3rd to 9th April 2016

 The course is at A=440 except by prior agreement with other players in small groups.

 Recorder players are expected to bring and be competent with soprano, alto, tenor and bass recorders at 440.
-Viol players are strongly encouraged to play more than one of treble, tenor and bass viols and be comfortable playing from any clef relative to the instrument.
+Viol players are strongly encouraged to play more than one of treble, tenor and bass viols and be comfortable playing from C, G and F clefs on tenor and bass instruments.

 Acceptance of students is dependent on whether they can be accommodated within a group.